Recipes

 • 1st argument: An ItemStack, the result of the recipe

-• 2nd argument: An array of 45 numbers, a value of 0 indicates the position does not have a stitch, a value of 1 indicates the position does have a stitch
+• 2nd argument: An array of 45 numbers (9 wide by 5 tall, as mapped to the corners of the sewing table’s grid spaces), a value of 0 indicates the position does not have a stitch, a value of 1 indicates the position does have a stitch

-• 3rd argument: An array of 32 numbers, a value of -1 indicates the position does not have a cloth, a value of 0 indicates the position has a dark cloth, a value of 1 indicates the position has a light cloth
+• 3rd argument: An array of 32 numbers (8 wide by 4 tall, as mapped to the squares of the sewing table’s grid spaces), a value of -1 indicates the position does not have a cloth, a value of 0 indicates the position has a dark cloth, a value of 1 indicates the position has a light cloth

 Example